 The Golden Gate Bridge was the longest suspension bridge span in the world when it was completed and has become an internationally recognized symbol of San Francisco and California.
 Since its completion, the span length has been surpassed by eight other bridges.
 The Golden Gate Bridge’s paint color is orange vermillion, also called international orange.
 Architect Irving Morrow selected the color because it blends with the bridge’s setting.

-Lombard Street is San Francisco and America's crookedest street.
-The roadway has eight switchbacks that were born out of necessity to reduce the hill's natural 27% grade.
+Lombard Street is San Francisco and America’s crookedest street.
+The roadway has eight switchbacks that were born out of necessity to reduce the hill’s natural 27% grade.
 The crooked section of the street is reserved for one-way traffic and is paved with red bricks.
 The street is featured in multiple video games, including Midtown Madness 2.
-The Real World: San Francisco was filmed at 949 Lombard Street.

 Pier 39 offers restaurants, souvenir shopping, and lots of sea lions.
 Fisherman’s Wharf is well known for its Clam Chowder so try some for lunch!
 The best thing about Pier 39 is the hundreds of sea lions or “sea- lebrities” that sun themselves outside of the edge of the mall.